Careers360 Logo

 3. Graphical Method Of Solving Linear Programming Problems

-This article on NCERT notes Class 12 Maths Chapter 12 Linear Programming offers well-structured NCERT notes to help the students grasp the concepts of Linear Programming easily.
+Linear Programming is not just a topic; it is a big part of our problem-solving skills in the real world, by learning how to operate under limitations.
+This article on NCERT Class 12 Maths Chapter 12 notes on Linear Programming provides structured study notes for students to help them master the concepts of Linear Programming easily.
 Students who want to revise the key topics of Linear Programming quickly will find this article very useful.
 It will also boost the exam preparation of the students by many folds.
-These notes of Class 12 Maths Chapter 12 Linear Programming are made by the Subject Matter Experts according to the latest CBSE syllabus, ensuring that students can grasp the basic concepts effectively.
-NCERT solutions for class 12 maths and NCERT solutions for other subjects and classes can be downloaded from the NCERT Solutions.
+Experienced Careers360 Subject Matter Experts prepared these NCERT class 12 linear programming notes to align with the latest CBSE syllabus, so students can effectively grasp the basic concepts.
+For full syllabus mapping, step-by-step exercise solutions, and handy PDFs, explore the following link now: NCERT.

-Linear programming is generally defined as the technique for maximizing or minimizing a linear function of several variables, like input or output cost.
+Linear programming is generally defined as the technique for maximising or minimising a linear function of several variables, like input or output cost.

 Linear Programming Problem And Its Mathematical Formula